retailzipline/hiring-exercises/support/README.md

 ## CSV Files

-Three sample input files are included.
+Please look at the three sample input files that are provided.
 Each file should be processed independently by the resulting code.

 <br>